Utah's Kid Ski Culture

 Switch up the activity to something fresh like tubing.
 Ski resorts such as Brian Head, Cherry Peak and Snowbasin have lift-served tubing hills, making it easy to break up the day’s itinerary of activities.
-Gorgoza Park, between Salt Lake City and Park City, has seven lift-served lanes for tubing, as well as separate features for the youngest kids to discover snow fun at their own speed.
+Woodward (at the site of the former Gorgoza Park) is between Salt Lake City and Park City.The resort is a world-class facility offering kid and adult training and camps centered around action sports.
+In addition to terrain parks, half pipes and ski runs, Woodward includes lighted and lift-serviced tubing.
 Soldier Hollow has 1,200-foot-long tubing lanes — the state’s longest.
 Slide there during the day or night, and lifts will allow you to get in as many runs as you can take.

 Former Backcountry.com CEO Jill Layfield's tips for preventing mid-slope meltdowns

 - Layer up.
 A cold kid is a grumpy kid.
 Bring plenty of extra layers, dry socks and hand warmers.